tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 least one query that is targeted at the server through a proxy before sending direct queries to the server.

-Designated DoH Servers are expected to act both as Oblivious Proxies and Oblivious Targets to ensure that clients have sufficient options for preserving privacy using Oblivious DoH.
+Designated DoH Servers are expected to act both as Oblivious Proxies and as Oblivious Targets to ensure that clients have sufficient options for preserving privacy using Oblivious DoH.
 Oblivious Targets are expected to act as Oblivious Proxies to ensure that no Oblivious DoH server can act as only a target (thus being able to see patterns in name resolution, which might have